-What 1.5°C Climate Change targets mean for UK buildings
+What a 1.5°C target means for UK buildings

 Reports about Climate Change usually give global or national targets that are difficult to apply in practice: 80% reduction, global warming below 1.5°C, halve energy use of new buildings by 2030.
 We work to translate these large-scale targets into something that we can use, and that our clients can apply at a local level.
 It’s difficult!